DevExpress-Examples/out-of-maintenance-how-to-apply-default-filtering-to-master-filters-in-dashboardviewer-t329583/Readme.md

 * [Form1.cs](./CS/Dashboard_MFDefaultValues/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_MFDefaultValues/Form1.vb))
 <!-- default file list end -->
-# How to Initialize Master Filters in Dashboard Viewer
+# Dashboard for WinForms - How to Initialize Master Filters in Dashboard Viewer

 The following example shows how to initialize master filter in a dashboard loaded in the [Dashboard Viewer](https://documentation.devexpress.com/#Dashboard/clsDevExpressDashboardWinDashboardViewertopic) control.